UPDATE: 19 JUNE 2020 – This update is to describe how the Coronavirus Job Retention Scheme (JRS) is changing from 1 July 2020.

 As some businesses are looking to bring back their employees from furlough leave we are receiving a number of queries regarding how long an employee has to be furloughed in order to claim under the scheme.

-As you know you are required to furlough your employees for a minimum of three weeks but thereafter you are not required to furlough in blocks of three weeks i.e., if you furlough an employee for seven weeks and then want to bring them back to work at the start of week eight you can still claim for the seven-week period that they were on furlough leave (you do not have to claim in multiples of three weeks).
+You are required to furlough your employees for a minimum of three weeks but thereafter you are not required to furlough in blocks of three weeks i.e., if you furlough an employee for seven weeks and then want to bring them back to work at the start of week eight you can still claim for the seven-week period that they were on furlough leave (you do not have to claim in multiples of three weeks).
 The confusion around ‘blocks of 3 weeks’ seems to have been confused with the requirements regarding the rotation of employees.
 However, if you bring someone back from furlough leave and then wish to furlough them again in the future the clock starts again and they will need to be furloughed each time for a minimum of three weeks before you are eligible to claim under the JRS.
 The brief guidance is misleading but the directive provides the necessary clarification on this point.

 As most of you know the Government has published a 50-page document outlining how Britain would move to the next phase of its response to the coronavirus pandemic.
 It contains information on health and safety and your obligations as employers, such as conducting specific COVID-related risk assessments which we mentioned in earlier updates (below).